Trip World: Plot

 The game is set in Trip World, a peaceful world where Yakopoo lives.
 He is a young member of the Shabubu race of bunny-like beings.
 Yakopoo lives with his grandfather, an old Shabubu, on the holy mountain known as Mount Dubious, where the Maita Flower is found.
 The named flower is the flower of peace and is deemed to have supernatural powers.
 Because of this, it is usually protected by Yakopoo's grandpa, so that it won't fall in the wrong hands.
 However, one day mysterious shadowy creatures appear, attack Yakopoo's grandfather and steal the flower of peace.
 Since the Maita Flower has been removed from its place, the peace is gone and the inhabitants of Trip World get mad and don't stop quarreling with each other.
 In order to save his world, Yakopoo sets out to find the thieves and to return the Maita Flower.

-In the game's last stage, Mirror Land, it turns out that the King of Mirror Land, a Shabubu himself, and his minions stole the flower.
-After Yakopoo defeats the King's minions and the King who fights Yakopoo in a robot, the Queen appears who hid with the Maita Flower during the fight.
-The King was actually possessed by a flower of unknown origin on his head which now disappears after his defeat.
+Yakopoo travels through Mount Dubious, Savage Land, Ireland, and Pudding Land, and manages to defeat their respective bosses.
+Once he makes it to Mirror Land, it turns out that the King of Mirror Land, a Shabubu himself, and his minions stole the flower.
+After Yakopoo defeats the King's minions and the King who fights Yakopoo in a robot, the Queen appears, who hid with the Maita Flower during the fight.
+The King was actually possessed by a flower of unknown origin on his head, which now disappears after his defeat.
 The King turns good again, Yakopoo's grandfather returns the flower to the holy mountain and the peace is back in Trip World.